HassOuss/My_Portfolio/README.md

 Welcome to my data portfolio!
 Below are some of the projects I've developed using Python, SQL, and Streamlit.

 ---
+## Energy Production & Consumption Analysis (1973–2024)

+This SQL-based project explores the United States’ energy trends from 1973 to 2024 using production, consumption, and import datasets.
+The analysis focuses on fossil fuels, nuclear, and renewable energy, highlighting gaps between production and usage.
+Key insights include:
+* A persistent deficit in fossil fuel energy.
+* Growth in renewable energy’s share of total production.
+* Use of energy imports to cover production shortfalls.

 ## 🚦 Chicago Traffic Crashes Dashboard